VMDashboard/vmdashboard/README.md

 <code>sudo apt install python</code>

 To use VNC to connect into your virtual machines, you will need to edit the <strong>/etc/libvirt/qemu.conf</strong> file.
 Be sure to allow listening on IP address <strong>0.0.0.0</strong> by uncommenting the line #vnc_listen = "0.0.0.0".
+<code> sudo nano /etc/libvirt/qemu.conf</code>

 The web server user account on Ubuntu is called www-data.
 This account will need to have permissions to work with libvirt.
-To do this, open the <strong>/etc/libvirt/libvirtd.conf</strong> file and change the <strong>unix_sock_rw_perms</strong> option to read <strong>0777</strong>.
+To do this, add the www-data user to the libvirtd group.
+<code>sudo adduser www-data libvirtd</code>

 Restart the server

-Install the git package to download software from github.com.
+<code>sudo reboot</code>

+The git software should be installed on your server.
+If it is not, you can use the following command to download git.
 <code>sudo apt install git</code>

 Download the openVM software to the root directory of your web server.
 The default location is /var/www/html/ in Ubuntu.